-The rolling 4-quarter graph for zinc, lead and silver is shown below in Figure 3-15.
+The rolling 4-quarter graph for zinc, lead and silver is shown below in Figure 3-16.
 The graph shows the difference in % in weighted metal grades between processed ore and mined ore and is calculated with the following equation: (Metal Grade Processing Plant/Metal Grade Block Model)-1.
-Thus, a positive number means that the grade is higher in the processing plant than in the block model.
-The values for Q 1-4 2023 seen at the rightmost side of the graph are: +0.6% Zn, +2.2% Pb and -3.8% Ag.
+Thus, a negative number means that the grade is higher in the processing plant than in the block model.
+The values for Q 1-4 2024 seen at the rightmost side of the graph are: -4.4% Zn, -6.9% Pb and -6.0% Ag.
+There appears to be a general trend in 2024 where the grades in the plant were lower than the grades in the block model, which was not the case in previous years.
+This will be investigated in 2025.

-Figure 3-15.
+Figure 3-16.
 Metal grades in processed ore vs metal grades of the mined ore based on the block model, over a tenyear period.